multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 ## Overview

-A MultiversX observer node can push block events to a notifier service, which will process and forward the events to subscribers (via RabbitMQ, WebSocket Client).
+A MultiversX observer node can push block events to a notifier service, which will process and forward the events to subscribers (via RabbitMQ or WebSocket Client).
 This way, one can subscribe to a RabbitMQ queue (or WebSocket connection) and receive block events, whenever a block is committed to the chain, instead of polling an API frequently.